cairo-book/cairo-book/src/ch09-01-unrecoverable-errors-with-panic.md

 Note that there are two functions that may panic here, assert and equality.

-## panic_with macro
+## panic_with attribute

-You can use the `panic_with` macro to mark a function that returns an `Option` or `Result`.
-This macro takes two arguments, which are the data that is passed as the panic reason as well as the name for a wrapping function.
+You can use the `panic_with` attribute to mark a function that returns an `Option` or `Result`.
+This attribute takes two arguments, which are the data that is passed as the panic reason as well as the name for a wrapping function.
 It will create a wrapper for your annotated function which will panic if the function returns `None` or `Err`, the panic function will be called with the given data.

 Example: